 By making just a little extra effort, you can improve an English learner’s experience of school quite a bit.
 Always be sensitive to the fact that they face a lot of challenges as they navigate their way through a foreign culture and community.
 Do your best to help them conquer as many of those challenges as they can!

 American College of Education provides several ways for you to learn the skills you need to teach English language learners.
-Explore our M.Ed. in English as a Second Language and Bilingual Education, M.Ed. in Teaching English Learners and Certificate in English as a Second Language and Bilingual Education.
+Explore our M.Ed. in Teaching English Learners and Certificate in Teaching English Learners.